 Born in Torfaen, representing Torfaen

-Nick Thomas-Symonds was elected as the Labour MP for Torfaen in May 2015 and was re-elected in June 2017, and in December 2019.
+Rt Hon Nick Thomas-Symonds MP was elected as the Labour MP for Torfaen in May 2015 and was re-elected in June 2017, and in December 2019.

 He was born in Panteg Hospital and brought up in Blaenavon, where he attended St. Felix R.C.
 Primary School.
 He then went to St. Alban’s R.C.
 High School, Pontypool, at which he later served as a Governor (2007-2015).
 He read Politics, Philosophy and Economics at St. Edmund Hall, Oxford, graduating in 2001 before working as a Tutor/Lecturer in Politics at his old college (2002-2015), specialising in twentieth-century British government.

 After university, Nick trained as a barrister, and was a practising tenant at Civitas Law in Cardiff, Wales’s first specialist civil and public law Chambers.
-He was elected a Fellow of the Royal Historical Society in 2012 and has written two biographies of Labour Politicians, Attlee: A Life in Politics (2010) and Nye: The Political Life of Aneurin Bevan (2014).
-He is currently working on his third biography about former Labour Prime Minister, Harold Wilson.
+He was elected a Fellow of the Royal Historical Society in 2012 and has written three biographies of Labour Politicians, Attlee: A Life in Politics (2010) and Nye: The Political Life of Aneurin Bevan (2014) and in September 2022 he published Harold Wilson: The Winner.

 Before being elected as an MP, Nick served as the Secretary of the Blaenavon Branch of the Labour Party and Secretary of the Torfaen Constituency Labour Party.